adrientoub/algolia-technical-test/README.md

 * Ruby 2.3.0 or greater (tested on Ruby 2.4.0)
 * `bundler` for gem installation

+## Data

+For this server to work you need to have a file named `hn_logs.tsv` containing a date (of the form 'YYYY-MM-DD HH-mm-ss'), a tabulation and a query.

 ## Quick start

 To launch the server just go in the root of the repository and run: